sabaresh43/hotelnewUI/docs/API_DOCUMENTATION.md

-# API Documentation - Golobe Travel Agency
+# API Documentation - Destiine Travel Agency

-This document provides information about the available API endpoints in the Golobe Travel Agency application.
+This document provides information about the available API endpoints in the Destiine Travel Agency application.

 ## 🔐 Authentication